bebenlebricolo/events-manager/trunk/readme.txt

 * events with >1 ticket will show multi-ticket editor regardless of single ticket mode setting
 * updated Brazilian language, added Catalan and fixed a few language datepicker oddities
 * fixed RSS validation fails for some special characters
-* fixed cancellations being possible after event boookings close
+* fixed cancellations being possible after event bookings close
 * fixed admin-side search-by-category
 * fixed manage_others_bookings not allowing access to bookings without other caps
 * fixed calendar widgets taking on day link search arguments from other parts of the page